carloskiki/asm-feature-extraction/draft.md

 ### Distillation & Fine Tuning

 It was shown that commercial LLMs perform better than smaller local models.
 Using the process of distillation [ref] on smaller models will likely cause large gains in performance for these models, approaching foundational LLMs.
-Another approach could be to use a LLM to annotate the source

 - TODO: Fine Tuning with annotated source code & assembly pairs